loosenthedark/flippin-proud/README.md

 ### Existing Features:
 - The site consists of three pages (as well as a custom error page), each with a full-width responsive **navigation bar** fixed to the top of the viewport:
-  - A **jumbotron** greets users on the [main landing (Home) page](https://loosenthedark.github.io/flippin-proud/), with some introductory content on the theme and purpose of the site followed by a bright **call to action button** to take the user to the Flipcards page.
+  - A **jumbotron** greets users on the **[main landing (Home) page](https://loosenthedark.github.io/flippin-proud/)**, with some introductory content on the theme and purpose of the site followed by a bright **call-to-action button** to take the user to the Flipcards page.
-  - The central [Flipcards page](https://loosenthedark.github.io/flippin-proud/flipcards) offers an interactive invitation to the user to learn about the important contributions made by various individuals to the LGBTQ+ community.
+  - The central **[Flipcards page](https://loosenthedark.github.io/flippin-proud/flipcards)** offers an immersive invitation to the user to learn about the important contributions made by various individuals to the LGBTQ+ community.
-  - A final [Contact page](https://loosenthedark.github.io/flippin-proud/contact) features a list of relevant information and contact links for each of the site's developers.
+  - A final **[Contact page](https://loosenthedark.github.io/flippin-proud/contact)** features a list of relevant information and contact links for each of the site's developers.

 ## Technologies Used